kkmurerwa/murerwa-downloader/README.md

         downloadInterface = this
     )

-To start the download, simply call the download function of the class.
+Start the download, by simply calling the download function of the class.

     fileDownloader.downloadFile()